PeterBohai/snoosdigest/README.md

 - [PostgreSQL](https://www.postgresql.org/)

 ## Contributing
-If you experience any bugs or see anything that can be improved or added, please feel free to [open an issue](https://github.com/PeterBohai/snoosdigest/issues).
+If you experience any bugs or see anything that can be improved or added, please feel free to [open an issue](https://github.com/PeterBohai/snoosdigest/issues) or create a [pull request](https://github.com/PeterBohai/snoosdigest/pulls).